Supply Chain Security

 Want to have an in-depth understanding of all modern aspects of Supply Chain Security?
 Read carefully this article and bookmark it to get back later, we regularly update this page.

 Then, after a randomly selected delay time elapsed, it contacted the remote server in order to receive the task for execution on the infected computer, which was at the complete disposal of the attacker.
 The Microsoft Azure cloud was also attacked, where hackers gained administrative access to the victims' Active Directory.
-Many companies should consider shifting their focus to data security in order to provide their customers with the most secure solution.

 How To Provide Supply Chain Security

-The starting point for defining responsibility for supply chain security should be identifying the weak links in the holistic model.
+The starting point for defining responsibility for supply chain security should be identifying the weakest links in the holistic model.
 From the attacker's point of view, the weak points will be exploited to harm the entire chain.
 Each of the participants in the supply chain then takes on a role that should depend on who has the competence and who has incentives, which may include monetization.
 Industry players each bring their own advantages that they can use to provide an integrated solution.
 For instance:

 - Application developers can use their control over apps interfaces or client access as an advantage when defining low-level architectures.